vr-clarissa/streamlit-react-components/README.md

 # streamlit-react-components
-A library of React components for Streamlit applications
+React and D3 components for Streamlit applications